Before one can characterize

 long-term seasonal averages.

-used to relate O3 to vegetation response.
-Flux-based models have
+are traditionally used to relate O3 to vegetation response.
+Flux-based

-been developed to predict the effects of O3 on vegetation.
-Because
+models have been developed to predict the effects of O3 on vegetation.

-plant response is more closely related to O3 absorbed into leaf
+Because plant response is more closely related to O3 absorbed

 models offer less uncertainty in predicting vegetation effects